Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity: Introduction

 \section{Introduction}

-Driven by empirical demand, the econometric literature on grouped structure in panel data has received significant attention in both econometrics and economics.
-Most contributions to date focus on identification, estimation, and inference for individual group membership and group-specific parameters; see, e.g., \citet{bonhomme2015grouped}, \citet{bester2016grouped}, \citet{su2016identifying}, \citet{lu2017determining}, and \citet{dzemski2024confidence}.
-Before estimating such structures, an applied researcher typically faces a more basic diagnostic question: is there evidence of any grouped structure in the first place?
-This paper propose a simple and readily implementable solution.
-We repurpose well-known test for slope homogeneity as diagnostics for the presence of a grouped structure, without estimating group membership or the number of groups.
-We show that these tests provide exactly the needed diagnostic when evaluated under appropriately designed sequences of local alternatives that encode grouped patterns, and we develop theory that clarifies when and why these tests have nontrivial power.
+Slope homogeneity is a convenient and widely used restriction in panel data analysis.
+If slopes are common across units, pooling information over the cross section improves precision and yields estimators with a simple interpretation.
+If slopes are heterogeneous, common-slope estimands may be difficult to interpret or even misleading (see, e.g., \citealp{BreitungSalish2021}).
+Empirical researchers therefore use slope-homogeneity tests to assess whether slopes are common and to choose between pooled and heterogeneous specifications.
+A key difficulty is that heterogeneity may be concentrated in a small number of units, so that non-rejection may reflect limited power against such departures rather than genuine homogeneity.
+This paper quantifies the local power of standard slope-homogeneity tests against departures confined to small groups.
+Our results characterize, in terms of panel dimensions and group size, the conditions under which standard tests have power against such localized departures.

-Our approach is guided by practicality: we rely on well-known tools that are readily available in standard software.
 The literature on testing slope homogeneity is long-standing.
-A seminal starting point is \citet{swamy1970efficient}'s a test statistic, based on deviations of individual slope estimates from the pooled estimator; refinements such as \citet{pesaran2008testing} remain among the most widely used tools for panel data models.
-In parallel, several LM tests have been developed for random-coefficient models, where the null of slope homogeneity is equivalent to the variance of the random coefficients being zero.
-Building on \citet{breusch1979simple} (see also \citealt{hsiao2022analysis}, Sec.
-6.2.2.4), \citet{juhl2014test} propose LM statistics for zero variance, and \citet{breitung2016lagrange} further extend the methodology to empirically relevant settings.
-Other LM tests assess whether the regressors have predictive power for the restricted residuals under the null of slope homogeneity--\citet{su2013testing} in models with interactive fixed effects and \citet{lu2017determining}, originally developed to determine the number of groups.
+A seminal starting point is \citet{swamy1970efficient}, based on the dispersion of individual-slope estimates around a pooled estimator; refinements such as \citet{pesaran2008testing} remain among the most widely used tools for linear panel models.
+In parallel, several LM-type procedures have been developed in random-coefficient models, where the null of slope homogeneity is equivalent to a zero-variance restriction on the random coefficients.
+Building on \citet{breusch1979simple} (see also \citealp[Sec.~6.2.2.4]{hsiao2022analysis}), \citet{juhl2014test} propose LM statistics for zero variance, and \citet{breitung2016lagrange} further extend the methodology to empirically relevant settings.
+Other LM tests assess whether the regressors have predictive power for the restricted residuals under the null of slope homogeneity: \citet{su2013testing} in models with interactive fixed effects, and \citet{lu2017determining}, whose test for the number of latent groups nests slope homogeneity as a special case.